-For dry eyes, Dr. Hiten Prajapati may recommend using artificial tears, which can lubricate the eyes to relieve the gritty, itchy feeling.
-Prescription eye drops may work for you, since they increase the eye’s natural tear production.
-In some cases, the doctor may prescribe steroids for more immediate short-term relief of your symptoms.
+If it’s caused by dry eyes, Dr. Hiten Prajapati may recommend using artificial tears, which lubricate the eyes to relieve the gritty, itchy feeling.
+Prescription eye drops may be another option, as they increase the eye’s natural tear production.
+In certain cases, the doctor may prescribe steroids for short-term symptom relief.

-For sunburned eyes, eye drops can often give you a relief by moisturizing the eye and soothing the burn with a lubricating formula.
-In some cases, anti-inflammatory drops may be prescribed.
-The gritty feeling from the sunburn often fades on its own in a matter of a few days.
-If you find that the grittiness and discomfort last more than 2 days, contact Triangle Family Eye Care immediately.
+For those with sunburned eyes, eye drops provide relief by moisturizing the eye and soothing the burn with the lubricating formula.
+In more severe cases, anti-inflammatory drops may be prescribed.
+The gritty feeling from the sunburn often fades on its own within a few days.
+If you find that the grittiness and discomfort last for more than 2 days, contact Triangle Family Eye Care immediately.